The World's Smallest Pasta Shapes

 4.)
 Pepe Bucato

-This is the smallest hoop-shaped pasta on our list and is another one that kids seem to love.
-The shape offers a great way to get children into soups, and that's not always an easy task.
+This is the smallest hoop-shaped pasta on our list and another one that kids seem to love.
+The shape offers a great way to get children into soups, and that's not always easy.

 Pepe Bucato pasta shape.